 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-NordPass is our top pick due to its high security standards, ease of use, and competitive price point.
-Runners-up include Aura Password Manager for its robust online protection, 1Password for its unique features like Travel Mode, and Dashlane for its comprehensive free password manager that you can test out risk-free
+RoboForm is our top pick due to its ease of use and competitive price point.
+Runners-up include NordPass for security features, Aura Password Manager for its robust online protection, 1Password for its unique features like Travel Mode, and Dashlane for its generous family plan that lets you include up to 10 people on your account.

 Keep reading to learn how these top password manager providers can secure your family’s sensitive data.